 Hands.
 Green.
 Big.
 Big green hands.

 The long fingers of the scaled hands before her ended in sharp, curved claws.
 What?
 She twitched what she thought was her index finger.
-The corresponding finger in front of her twitched.
+The same finger in front of her twitched.
 What?
 Mine?
 No, that’s not right.
 That can’t be right.
 Her eyes followed a hand to her wrist, where the thick scales ended and transitioned to normal human skin.
 Wrist to arm, arm to the rest of her.
 She forced herself back onto her feet, still unsteady, and held her hands in front of her.
 Still green.
 Still clawed.
 No, no, no.

-She looked down and saw her feet were in a very similar condition, the scales ending just below where her ankles would have been.
+She looked down and found her feet in a very similar condition, the scales ending just above her ankles.
 For a moment, she only saw four toes, though a fifth clawed toe took the place of her heel, keeping her from standing flat footed.
 Her heart pounded.
 Something of hers twitched, sliding along the tiled floor.
 Wait, what?
 She whirled around, catching sight of an enormous leathery wing behind her before she fixated on her tail.

 The heavy tail, covered in the same olive green scales as those on her hands, dragged on the floor.
 She curled it experimentally.
 That’s a tail.
 My tail.
 It started from the small of her back, a seemingly natural extension of her spine, and eventually tapered off to a point about five feet later.
-She twisted her head around to get a good view of the wing that had been covering her face when she’d fallen.
-There were two; they emerged from each shoulder blade up to a couple inches above her head, then folded back down and ended at about her knees.
+She twisted her head around to get a good view of the wings that had been covering her face when she’d fallen.
+They emerged from each shoulder blade up to a couple inches above her head, then folded back down and ended at about her knees.
 Fully folded, they didn’t fit neatly against her back, instead poking out a couple inches to either side of her.